Labor and Industries/Workers' Compensation Insurance

 The Certificate program can be completed within the guidelines imposed by most insurers, including Labor and Industries, if the student begins the program with college entry level English and Math skills.
 Applications for admission are accepted on a continuing basis year round, but classes fill early, so get training plans approved quickly and register as soon as possible.

-College program advisers can assist students and Vocational Rehabilitation counselors with schedules and cost.
+College program advisors can assist students and Vocational Rehabilitation counselors with schedules and cost.
 Vocational Rehabilitation counselors who need information on a client's progress must collect the data directly from their clients.